 - Academic writing: A sample of academic writing such as a paper written for a course, a master’s thesis, or a scholarly publication.

-- For students whose master's degree is from a non-English speaking university, Test of English as a Foreign Language (TOEFL) iBT score of 85.
+For students whose master's degree is from a non-English speaking university or for students who are coming from a country where English is not the primary language, a Test of English as a Foreign Language (TOEFL) iBT score of 85, 6.5 IELTS, or a Duolingo score of 120 is required.

 Degree Requirements

-The Doctoral degree requires a minimum of 60 semester credit hours beyond the master’s degree.
+The Ph.D. degree in Culture, Literacy, and Language requires a minimum of 60 semester credit hours beyond the master’s degree.
 The CLL foundational curriculum consists of 24 semester credit hours of required coursework (foundation, core, and designated electives).
 A minimum of 12 semester credit hours in research methods and 15 semester credit hours in doctoral research must be completed.
 The remaining 9 semester credit hours consist of elective courses selected with advisor’s approval.

 Program of Study